jenniferlieu/project-lomo-in-person-gaming-app/documentation/docs/system-architecture/classdiagrams.md

 ### CreateBeaconPage
 It displays a form for users to fill out to create a new beacon such as a title, description, data, time, location, number of players needed, game, beacon picture.
 Each field has hints for the user on how to fill out each field.
 If a beacon has been successfully submitted, then the user will see a success.
 Otherwise, they will see an error.

+### AccountPage
+This page can be reached from the [UserProfilePage](#5-userprofilepage).
+It displays the user's account information such as their name, username, email, and password.
+It also has a button to report users.
+When the report button is clicked, it will take them to the [ReportPage](#7-reportpage).

+### ReportPage
+This page can be reached from a [user's profile page](#5-userprofilepage).
+It displays a form for the user to fill out and report other users for harrassment, inappropriate beacons, and unsafe beacons.
+The report will be sent to and stored by the database.

 ### UserProfilePage
 Each user has a user profile.
 It displays information about the user that allows other users to get an idea of who they are and how many meetups have they attended or hosted.
 Users can edit their own profiles by clicking the user icon in the [HomePage](#2-homepage).
 It has also a button that navigates to the [AccountPage](#6-accountpage) and a "report user" button that navigates the user to the [ReportPage](#8-reportpage).

-### AccountPage
-This page can be reached from the [UserProfilePage](#5-userprofilepage).
-It displays the user's account information such as their name, username, email, and password.
-It also has a button to report users.
-When the report button is clicked, it will take them to the [ReportPage](#7-reportpage).

 ### FriendsPage
 ```mermaid